TyGuS/suslik/README.md

 ```
 sbt testOnly org.tygus.suslik.synthesis.SimpleBenchmarks
 ```
-Note, however, that this will run all benchmarks from eiter category, including the long-running ones (see discussion below).
+Note, however, that this will run all benchmarks from either category, including the long-running ones (see discussion below).

 #### Long-Running Benchmarks